secgirl-victoria/SQL_Injection/README.md

-# SQL_Injenction
-Learning SQL injection
+A repository documenting my learning journey with Burp Suite for SQL injection testing